Cataraqui Centre

 Cataraqui Centre, (formerly "Cataraqui Town Centre") is a shopping mall located in Kingston, Ontario, Canada.
-It is the largest mall in southeastern Ontario with over 141 stores.
-There are also two vacant anchor stores, last occupied by Sears and Hudson's Bay.
-It also includes a major transfer point for Kingston Transit with the Isabel Turner library branch at the edge of the parking lot.
+It is the largest mall in southeastern Ontario with over 141 stores spanning 607000 sqft of retail space.

+Built in 1982, Cataraqui Centre is today Kingston’s dominant shopping mall.
+It also includes a major transfer point for Kingston Transit serving 14 bus routes.
+Additionally, the Isabel Turner library branch is located at the edge of the parking lot.